-The state in Transcaucasia (with limits too Armenia and Georgia ) has a millennia-old viticulture culture.
-In the settlements Galabaglar, Galajig and Kültan (in the sub-republic of Nakhichevan) were kernels of cultivated grapes, stone tools for pressing and stone vessels for the fermentation and storage found from the 2nd millennium BC Come from Chr.
-The Greek historian Herodotus (482-425 BC) reports that it was already in this area in the 7th century BC.
+The state in Transcaucasia (with limits too Armenia and Georgia ) has a millennia-old wine-growing culture.
+In the settlements of Galabaglar, Galajig and Kueltan (in the Republic of Nakhichevan), seeds of cultivated grapes, stone tools for pressing and stone vessels for the fermentation and storage found from the 2nd millennium BC.
 Chr.
-Has given a highly developed vine and wine culture.
-Also the Roman scholar Strabo (63 BC to 28 AD) describes similar from the 1st century AD
+The Greek historian Herodotus (482-425 BC) reports that this area was already in the 7th century BC.
+Chr.
+Gave a highly developed vine and wine culture.
+Even the Roman scholar Strabo (63 BC to AD 28) describes similar things from the 1st century AD

-In the former USSR was the independent state since 1991 still the second largest winegrowing region.
-In 2012, the vineyards covered only 16,000 hectares.
-This was an extreme reduction to one third compared to 2000.
-These are located mainly west and north of the capital Baku near the Caspian Sea on the Apscheron Peninsula.
-Of these, only 79,000 hectoliters of wine were pressed.
-The vast majority is used for the production of table grapes as distillates with the brand names "Bakü", "Gök-göl" and "Yubileyni".
+In the former USSR The state, which had been independent since 1991, was still the second largest wine-growing region.
+In 2012, however, the vineyards only comprised 16,000 hectares.
+This was an extreme reduction to a third compared to 2000.
+These are located mainly west and north of the capital Baku near the Caspian Sea on the Apscheron peninsula.
+Only 79,000 hectoliters of wine were made from it.
+The predominant part is used for the production of table grapes such as distillates with the brand names "Bakü", "Gök-göl" and "Yubileyni".